 “Bobby’s Law” One of a Record Number of Pre-Filed Bills for 2017

 At Crosley Law Firm, we are intimately familiar with tragedy.
-From catastrophic vehicle wrecks to children suffering from dental malpractice, we have seen and sought to provide some relief for those who have been injured or lost loved ones because of others’ negligence or wrongdoing.
-Despite regularly encountering so much tragedy, we firmly believe that […]
+Time and time again, we have seen and sought to provide some relief for those who have been injured or lost loved ones because of others’ negligence or wrongdoing.
+Despite regularly encountering so much tragedy, we firmly believe that law is a vehicle for positive […]

 Tom Crosley Featured in mySA: “Distracted Driving is the New DWI.”